HuzaifaKhanDeveloper/HuzaifaKhanDeveloper/README.md

 # 💫 About Me:
-Hi, I'm a blockchain expert with over 3 years of experience.
-I specialize in creating safe and efficient smart contracts and Dapps.
-If you're thinking of making your own tokens or NFTs, or need help with DEX protocols like Aave and Uniswap, I'm here for you.
-I'm skilled in Python, Javascript, Brownie, Hardhat, NextJS, and Foundry.
-My goal is to make your project secure and cost-effective.
-Let's chat and see how I can help you succeed!<br>
+Meet Muhammad Huzaifa Khan, a skilled blockchain developer and smart contract auditor with over 3 years of experience.
+I'm fluent in JavaScript, Solidity, Rust, and Python, and can make REST APIs.
+My work involves projects like tokenizing assets, making decentralized apps (DApps), and setting up decentralized finance (DeFi) systems.

 ## 🌐 Socials: